Rahulcdry07/PDF2JSON/tests/README.md

 # Test Suite Documentation

-This directory contains the comprehensive test suite for the PDF2JSON DSR Rate Matching System.
+This directory contains the comprehensive test suite for the EstimateX DSR Rate Matching System.

 ## Test Structure